CodeX-Academy-Official/badges/overview.md

 #### Level 5

-Level 5 developers are able to build and deploy database-driven web applications using ReactJS and NodeJS.
+Build and deploy database-driven web applications using ReactJS and NodeJS.

 **Skills:**